UH-StudentServices/moodi-app/README.md

 Moodi
 ================

-Moodi is an integration application that automates course creation and user enrollment to Moodle based on master data from Oodi and IAM.
+Moodi is an integration application that automates course creation and user enrollment to Moodle based on master data from Sisu.

 Integrations
 ================

-- Oodi (Master data source for courses and course students and teachers)
+- Sisu (Master data source for courses and course students and teachers)
 - Moodle (Target for modification operations by Moodi.
 Course spaces are created and users are enrolled via Moodle api by Moodi application)
-- IAM (Used for mapping student and employee numbers that Moodi gets from Oodi to usernames.
-Usernames can then be mapped to Moodle user accounts)

 Environments
 ================

 Currently Moodi has 3 environments: local, dev, and prod.
 Integrations are mapped for each environment in corresponding application-<env>.yml.
-Currently only IAM has a mock implementation that is used in local and dev environments.

 Requirements
 ---------------